Pensaukee, Wisconsin: Name origin

 The name Pensaukee is of Menominee origin, reflecting the town's origin as a Menominee settlement.
 It is derived from pindj-sau-gee 'inside the mouth of a river'.
 An alternative derivation is from the Menominee word Apǣhsahkyah 'brant goose'.

+The town established a post office in 1855.
+It remained in operation until it was discontinued in 1957.

 The Pensaukee Tornado

-The lumbering community of Pensaukee was largely destroyed on July 7, 1877 by a tornado, estimated at F3 intensity on the Fujita scale.
+The lumbering community of Pensaukee was largely destroyed on July 7, 1877, by a tornado, estimated at F3 intensity on the Fujita scale.
 The death toll included four children and two adults, as well as 32 injuries, many horses and cattle killed, and 50 buildings destroyed, including the town's hotel (the Gardner House), sawmill, flour mill, boarding house, school, depot, and many houses and barns.
 The names of those killed in the two-minute disaster were reported in a telegram as "L. Zanto [Louis Zanto, 35 years old], H. Baumgardner [Herman Baumgartner, 9 years], Jr., Albert Blackbird [7 years], Mrs. E. R. Chesley [Emma Chesley, née Golather, 27 years], an infent [sic] of Farley [George Farley, 2 years], and an infant of L. Zanto [Lizzie Zanto, 6 months]."